-- Reducing the Peak window by 15 hours per week and introducing a low and medium energy period for energy consumption. - Introducing an 'on' and 'off' maximum demand seasons, in conjunction with a reduction in the peak charging window by five hours per week. - Removing the seasonal demand (kVA) charge for smart metered customers consuming less than 750MWh per annum. - Introducing three Time of Use energy periods and maintaining an anytime energy charge for the accumulation, major customers (greater than 750MWh) and unmetered.
+- Reducing the Peak window by 15 hours per week and introducing a low and medium energy period for energy consumption. - Introducing 'on' and 'off' maximum demand seasons, in conjunction with a reduction in the peak charging window by five hours per week. - Removing the seasonal demand (kVA) charge for smart metered customers consuming less than 750MWh per annum. - Introducing three Time of Use energy periods and maintaining an anytime energy charge for the accumulation, major customers (consuming 750MWh or more per annum) and unmetered.